Uber Sexual Assault Lawsuit

 - Deceptive marketing: Some victims are suing Uber for deceptive marketing practices that perpetuate a false image of safety despite having lax screening procedures for drivers.

 - Lack of monitoring or oversight of drivers: Victims are suing Uber for failing to monitor its drivers during trips and during their work relationship with the company.

 Does Uber Mandate Mediation and Arbitration?

 Prior to 2018, Uber required customers to pursue sexual assault claims through independent arbitration and mediation rather than court.
-The company also prevented survivors from speaking about their experiences by requiring them to sign nondisclosure agreements.
+Their policies also prevented survivors from speaking about their experiences publicly by requiring them to sign nondisclosure agreements.

 Lawsuits Filed Against Uber

 Here are some recent lawsuits filed against Uber: